PX4/PX4-user_guide/en/assembly/_assembly.md

 The flight controller should ideally be [mounted on the frame](../assembly/mount_and_orient_controller.md) as close to your vehicle’s center of gravity as possible, oriented top-side up with the arrow pointing towards the front of the vehicle.

+To reduce the impact of vibration on the flight controllers internal IMU(s) and gyroscope(s) you should mount the controller using mounting foam if provided, and otherwise follow manufacturer guidance.

 ::: info
 If the controller cannot be mounted in the recommended/default orientation (e.g. due to space constraints) you will need to configure the autopilot software with the orientation that you actually used: [Flight Controller Orientation](../config/flight_controller_orientation.md).
 :::

-To reduce the impact of vibration on the flight controllers internal IMU(s) and gyroscope(s) you should mount the controller using mounting foam if provided, and otherwise follow manufacturer guidance.

 ## GNSS/Compass (+ Buzzer + Safety Switch + LED)

+Pixhawk Autopilot systems usually include a primary [GNSS/Compass module](../gps_compass/#supported-gnss) that incorporates a [buzzer](../getting_started/px4_basic_concepts.md#buzzer), [safety switch](../getting_started/px4_basic_concepts.md#safety-switch), and [UI LED](../getting_started/led_meanings.md#ui-led), and may also have a secondary GPS/compass module.
+[RTK GNSS](../gps_compass/rtk_gps.md) modules with centimetre accuracy are also supported.

+GNSS/Compass modules [should be mounted on the frame](../assembly/mount_gps_compass.md) as far away from other electronics as possible, with the direction marker pointing towards the front of the vehicle (separating the compass from other electronics will reduce electromagnetic interference).

+The modules connect to either serial ports or to the CAN bus.

+### Serial Port GNSS Modules

-A [GNSS/Compass module](../gps_compass/#supported-gnss), which usually incorporates a [buzzer](../getting_started/px4_basic_concepts.md#buzzer), [safety switch](../getting_started/px4_basic_concepts.md#safety-switch), and [UI LED](../getting_started/led_meanings.md#ui-led), is connected to the flight controller 10-Pin JST GH connector labeled `GPS1` or `GPS&SAFETY`.
+The primary GNSS/compass module is connected to the flight controller ort labeled `GPS1` or `GPS&SAFETY`, which should be a 10-Pin JST GH connector.
-A second GPS/compass module, if present, is attached to the 6-pin GPS port labeled `GPS2`.
+A second GPS/compass module, if present, is attached to the 6-pin port labeled `GPS2`.

 ![GPS Connections](../../assets/assembly/gnss_connections.png)

-[DroneCan](../dronecan/index.md) GNSS/Compass modules are connected CAN bus ports, which usually labeled `CAN1` and `CAN2`.

-All GNSS/Compass modules [should be mounted on the frame](../assembly/mount_gps_compass.md) as far away from other electronics as possible, with the direction marker pointing towards the front of the vehicle (separating the compass from other electronics will reduce interference).

 ::: details
 The Pixhawk connector standard 10-pin _Full GPS plus Safety Switch Port_ is intended for connecting the primary GNSS.